allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_cifar_classification.md

 title: Dataset Management with CLI and SDK
 ---

-In this tutorial, we are going to manage the CIFAR dataset with `clearml-data` CLI, and then ingest the data with ClearML's [`Dataset`](../../references/sdk/dataset.md) class.
+In this tutorial, we are going to manage the CIFAR dataset with `clearml-data` CLI, and then use ClearML's [`Dataset`](../../references/sdk/dataset.md) class to ingest the data.

 ## Creating the Dataset